 Introduction

-This guide explains how each sign type works, when to use them, and what to consider for installation and code compliance.
-Whether you’re upgrading a facility or retrofitting an older building, understanding the differences helps you choose the right solution.
+Two energy-free options—photoluminescent and tritium (self-luminous) exit signs—offer battery-free solutions with distinct advantages.
+This guide explains how each works, when to use them, and what to consider for installation and code compliance.

 What Are Photoluminescent Exit Signs?

-When mounted in well-lit areas, they remain charged and compliant with NFPA 101 and UL 924 standards for 90-minute visibility.
+When mounted in well-lit areas, they remain charged and compliant with NFPA 101 and UL 924 for 90-minute visibility.
 Unlike electrical signs, they require no power, wiring, or batteries.

 What Are Tritium Exit Signs?

-Related reading: Do Tritium Signs Contain Radiation? (explains usage and safety).
+Related reading: Do Tritium Signs Contain Radiation?

 Real-World Use Cases